 I am thinking about going back to school to get a second bachelors degree.
 Because I already have a B.A. degree, it seems that I am not able to receive any aid other than student loans.
 Is this true or am I missing something? — Josh S.

-Student with a prior Bachelor's degree are ineligible for the Pell Grant, Academic Competitiveness Grant, National SMART Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG) and the Teacher Education Assistance for College and Higher Education Grant (TEACH Grant) for a second Bachelor's degree.
+Students with a prior Bachelor's degree are ineligible for the Pell Grant, Academic Competitiveness Grant, National SMART Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG) and the Teacher Education Assistance for College and Higher Education Grant (TEACH Grant

+Associate's degree recipients remain eligible for these undergraduate grant programs until they receive a Bachelor's degree.
 Students with a prior Bachelor's degree are ineligible even if the prior Bachelor's degree is from an unaccredited or foreign school.
 There is an exception if the college determines that the foreign degree is not the equivalent of a US bachelor's degree.

 (FWS), Stafford Loan and, if still dependent, the Parent PLUS Loan.
 Students may also receive the Stafford Loan for a second bachelor's degree up to any remaining eligibility under the undergraduate aggregate loan limits.
 (If the student has exhausted the undergraduate Stafford loan limits, a possible workaround is to enroll in a graduate or professional degree program instead of pursuing a second Bachelor's degree.)

 Students who are seeking an Associate's degree but already have a Bachelor's degree are subject to the same restrictions.
 However, community colleges tend to offer very low cost degree and training programs.
 So if you are pursuing a second degree to gain or enhance job skills or change careers

 A handful of colleges are offering free or reduced tuition to unemployed alumni, so ask your alma mater if they offer such a program.

 is limited to the first four years of postsecondary education, but the Lifetime Learning tax credit